maximilionus/lucidglyph/README.md

 > rendering cannot be guaranteed in some cases.

 > Previously known as **freetype-envision**
->
-> As the project grew from simple tweaks to FreeType and started to cover many
-> additional components of linux environments, the decision was made to rename
-> it to something more relevant.

 ### Overall
 - Improves visibility of the medium and small-sized fonts.